NesrinAbuMnezel/Mastering-JavaScript-in-20-Days/README.md

 ## Daily Learning Process
-1. Each day, you will watch 90 minutes of the assigned courses listed above.
+1. Each day, i will watch 90 minutes of the assigned courses listed above.
 2. Solve all the JavaScript coding challenges that will be provided by the GSG team.
-3. Summarize your daily learning and document your challenge solutions on a separate readme page.
+3. Summarize my daily learning and document my challenge solutions on a separate readme page.
-4. Repeat the process for the next 20 days, gradually advancing your JavaScript skills.
+4. Repeat the process for the next 20 days, gradually advancing my JavaScript skills.